hadoop147/SSD/README.md

 Kasia Casserly
 Ronan Behan

-Upload files to the SSD folder that are not source code please.
+Upload files to the SSD Project folder that are not source code please.

 To upload the source code to GitHub, complete the following action guys: